 Women across the globe have been striving these days for goods, to stay strong and look beautiful through a lot of hardships.
 Wearing makeup or not is up to us.
 However, both constructive and even, bullying criticisms seem to keep getting in our way.
-Some of us feel ashamed or even, guilty, otherwise some are comfortable with it.
-Not mention about those who are god-blessed with naturally gorgeous features.
+Some of us feel ashamed or even, guilty, otherwise, some are comfortable with it.
+Not to mention those who are God-blessed with naturally gorgeous features.
 The others may need makeup to do tricks, like enhancing, symmetrizing or evening here and there.

-Let’s continue my series of NYX Makeup reviews with NYX Love You So Mochi Eyeshadow Palette in Sleek & Chic.
+Let’s continue my series of NYX Makeup reviews with Love You So Mochi Eyeshadow Palette in Sleek & Chic by NYX Professional Makeup.
 And, see what virtually the product can do to rock our looks.

 1. Formulated with Silicones, Minerals and Polymers

 The formula consists of many silicone-based compounds, such as Dimethicone, Cyclopentasiloxane, Vinyl Dimethicone Crosspolymer, Trimethylsiloxysilicate and Triethoxycaprylylsilane.
-Majority of them are conditioners and viscosity increasing agents to result in sleeking textures, excellent spreadability and slippery sensations.
+The majority of them are conditioners and viscosity-increasing agents to result in sleeking textures, excellent spreadability and slippery sensations.
 Moreover, they are able to provide anti-foaming, emulsifying, lubricating and binding properties.

 There are some other chemical ingredients.
 Nylon-12 is a kind of synthetic polymer, which does its job as a texture enhancer, opacifier and thickener to improve the softness of consistency with bold coverage.
 Also, it can help decrease the shine with its mattifying activities.
 Magnesium Stearate is used as an anti-caking, lubricating, bulking and emulsifying agent.
 It not only gives silkiness but also keeps the emulsions from separating into their oil and liquid elements.